michalurban2/michalurban2/README.md

 I'm Michael, a youngling of programing.
 <br>
-Twenty three years old future Python developer from Poland.
+Twenty three years old, Python developer from Poland.
 ---
 ### About me:
 - Self learning developer